Invoice Finance Explained

 Finally, you may not want to put your entire ledger through the invoice finance facility, instead preferring to just finance a small number of invoices.
 In this case, single invoice finance would be a good option, particularly if you’re looking for a one-off cash injection.

-White Oak offer SMEs the full range of business funding products, including asset finance, asset based lending, invoice finance, and business loans.
-We’ve cut the red tape from our business to offer quick, simple and straightforward finance solutions, so you can work more efficiently and effectively.
-Talk to us today on 0372 291 2766 to discuss your invoice finance options.
+We’ve cut the red tape from our business to offer quick, simple, and straightforward finance solutions so you can work more efficiently and effectively.